Our Program

 Admission

 Tuition for Triumph O&A is due prior to admission.
 Costs may be partially or fully covered by insurance.
-We encourage families to use resources such as Denials Management Inc. to fully investigate your potential insurance options.
-Full payment of tuition is expected and insurance reimbursement is the responsibility of the client.
+We encourage families to use resources such as Fix My Claim to fully investigate your potential insurance options.
+Full payment of tuition is expected.

 Licensing/Accreditation

-Triumph Youth Services is licensed as a Residential Treatment Facility by the State of Utah Department of Human Services Office of Licensing.
+Triumph Youth Services is licensed as a Residential Treatment Facility by the State of Utah Department of Health and Human Services.
 Triumph Youth Services was established and has been fully licensed since 1998.

 Need More Information?